ART ACCESS STAFF

-Sheryl joined the Art Access staff in 2004 as the part-time Finance Manager, and since that time has made numerous contributions that have helped the organization grow and gain greater visibility.
-Among her many accomplishments are establishing the Front Door gift shop and the literary salon program, producing and receiving national recognition for her work with the publication Desert Wanderings, and streamlining the gallery application and review process.
+Sheryl joined the Art Access staff in 2004 as the part-time Finance Manager.
+Since that time she has made numerous contributions that have helped the organization grow and gain greater visibility.
+Sheryl's many accomplishments include establishing the Front Door gift shop and the literary salon program, producing and receiving national recognition for her work with the publication of the Desert Wanderings literary magazine, and streamlining the gallery application and review process.
 In 2009, Sheryl became Assistant Director.
-After conducting an exhaustive search throughout the summer of 2011, the Board of Directors for Art Access/VSA Utah appointed Sheryl to the position of Executive Director.
+After conducting an exhaustive search throughout the summer of 2011, the Art Access Board of Directors appointed Sheryl to the position of Executive Director.

 Sheryl received a B.A. in Psychology from Lewis and Clark College, and a Masters in Social Services (MSS) and a Master's in Law and Social Policy (MLSP) from Bryn Mawr College.
 Before working at Art Access, Sheryl was a stay-at-home mother for 10 years.
 From 1986-1993 she was a Policy, Budget and Planning Analyst for Salt Lake City Mayor Palmer DePaulis's and Mayor DeeDee Corradini's administrations.
 She founded the Salt Lake City Recycling Committee and served as a volunteer for an anti-poverty campaign in conjunction with the League of Women Voters.
 Sheryl also worked as the Treasurer for the Community Cooperative Nursery School from 1996 - 2011.

-Sheryl is an award-winning quilt artist who also taught art classes on a volunteer basis to elementary school students for seven years.
+Sheryl is an award-winning quilt artist who previously taught art classes on a volunteer basis to elementary school students.

 Jackelin graduated from the University of Florida with a bachelor's degree in advertising.
 After working for two South Florida ad agencies and for The Sun-Sentinel Newspaper, she followed the calling of the Utah mountains and headed west.
 In Salt Lake she continued to work in the marketing and public relations field, this time for the Newspaper Agency Corporation and subsequently, at First Security Bank.
-All the while, Jackelin pursued her passion for photography by taking a photography class at every opportunity.
+All the while, Jackelin pursued her passion for photography in her spare time.

-Now with an established photography business of her own, Jackelin Slack Photography, Jackelin divides her time as PR and Marketing Director for Art Access and freelance photographer.
+Now with an established photography business of her own, Jackelin Slack Photography, Jackelin divides her time as PR and Marketing Director for Art Access, freelance photographer, and volunteer photographer for the local non-profit organization, Heal Courageously.
 As for her role at Art Access, Jackelin couldn't be happier that she gets to have the best of both worlds, career-wise.
 It thrills her more than anything that she gets to combine her love of art with her background in PR and marketing to promote an organization that offers so much to the local community.

 Erin previously worked as the controller at the Salt Lake Art Center and is amply qualified to manage the fiscal aspects of our organization.
 Erin attended both Brigham Young University and the University of Utah and majored in fine arts with an emphasis in painting.

-In addition, she has over 20 years accounting experience in a variety of industries and is excited to join the staff of another growing not-for-profit.
+In addition, she has over 20 years accounting experience in a variety of industriest.

 Erin has lived along the Wasatch Front her entire life, currently residing in downtown Salt Lake City with her husband and young daughter.
 She loves the arts in general and has a particular fondness for the visual arts.

-Susan received her training in languages and literature at Marquette University (Milwaukee, WI) and at the University of Utah, where she also has taught courses on these subjects.
+Susan received her training in languages, literature, and poetry at Marquette University (Milwaukee, WI) and at the University of Utah, where she also has taught courses on these subjects.
 She also has written and recorded non-fiction essays for KUER, managed local theater venues during the Sundance Film Festival, and worked as a freelance writer, editor, and tutor.
-She is currently working on a dissertation project about AIDS poetry and teaches poetry weekly at her children's elementary school.
+She is currently working on a dissertation about AIDS poetry and often volunteers for humanities projects at her children's elementary school.

-While Susan often gets nostalgic for the Midwest, she loves living in Salt Lake City with her husband and two children.
-She enjoys cooking, gardening, reading, playing Scrabble, and exploring Utah's natural beauty.
+While Susan frequently gets nostalgic for the Midwest, she loves living in Salt Lake City with her husband and two children.
+She enjoys cooking, organic gardening, reading, playing Scrabble, and exploring Utah's natural and cultural beauty.